unx21/unx21/README.md

 -  I’m jobless
 -  I’m currently learning how to be better
 -  I’m looking to collaborate with anyone who invites me
--  Ask me about How to be lazy
+-  Ask me about how to be lazy
--  Fun fact: I'm a human
+-  Fun fact: i'm a human